 Across all the squares, you’ll find more than 100 stalls with gifts, trinkets, and all manner of food and drink.
 We found some beautiful candles, embossed leather bags, and plenty of wine and cheese to take home with us.
 Grab some frites to warm you up or try a crepe with Nutella or the local smoutebollen, an old-fashioned donut.

-In the center of Antwerp, the 14th-century Cathedral of Our Lady is impossible to miss—you can see it’s 404-foot-tall spire from almost everywhere in the historic area.
-Inside, the largest Gothic cathedral in the Low Countries is home to brilliant stained glass and several great works of art, including masterpieces by the Flemish artist Peter Paul Rubens.
+If you’re visiting for the Christmas market, it’s worth taking the time to explore the attractions and some of the best things to do in Antwerp.
+In the center of the city, the 14th-century Cathedral of Our Lady is impossible to miss—you can see its 404-foot-tall spire from almost everywhere in the historic area.
+Inside, it is home to brilliant stained glass and several masterpieces by the Flemish artist Peter Paul Rubens.
+Nearby, Rubens’s workshop from the 17th century is open for visiting.

 A short walk from the heart of downtown, you’ll find the Red Star Line Museum.
-Much more than just the story of a cruise line, this museum tells the stories of some of the 2 million people who travelled from Antwerp to North America in search of a better life.
-There are many moving personal accounts of the reasons people left, the sacrifices they made, the journey, and what they took with them on their immigration journey to Ellis Island or other points in the Northeast US and Canada.
+Much more than just the story of a cruise line, this museum tells the stories of some of the 2 million people who traveled from Antwerp to North America in search of a better life.
+There are many personal accounts of the reasons people left, the sacrifices they made, the journey, and what they took with them on their immigration journey to Ellis Island or other destinations.

 Brussels Christmas Market